BUDGET, HEAT PUMP

 If you want to make a pessimistic calculation, take your annual consumption and divide by the COP 7/60 for example, here 2.62. (case radiators).

-What not to do Take the nominal power of the heat pump, like 16 kW, and divide by the COP at a given temperature => totally useless, since the nominal power is not at all what represents your real consumption, and the COP is only valid for a given period (for a given outside temperature and hot water temperature)... the only way to have a more or less representative consumption is to use the theoretical data from the Bilan thermique or your experience from the previous year.
+What not to do Take the nominal power of the heat pump, like 16kW and divide by the COP at a given temperature => totally useless since the nominal power is not at all what represents your real consumption, and the COP is only valid punctually (for a given outside temperature and hot water)... the only way to have a more or less representative consumption is to use the theoretical data of the heat balance or your experience of the year before.

 • The volume to be heated in your home in m3